e-tinkers/d3-dashboard-gauge/README.md

 **highThreshholdColor:** The color to be used between **highThreshhold** and **maxValue**.
 Default is set to _#cc0000_ red.

-**transitionMS:** When a number is updated via the `update()` method, the change of the value is animated and transit from old value to new value.
+**transitionMs:** When a number is updated via the `update()` method, the change of the value is animated and transit from old value to new value.
 The transitionMS is used to define how long the transition time will take in milli-second.
 Default is _1000_ ms(1 second).

 **displayUnit:** This is the string label used to display the value it represented on the display.
 The default is _'Value'_.